Giants-Twins Betting Preview, Prediction, How to Watch

-The San Francisco Giants (22-24) travel to the Minnesota Twins (25-22) for the first game of a three game set Monday night.
-This game will continue our MLB odds series with a Giants-Twins prediction and pick while letting you know how to watch, as well.
+The San Francsico Giants (24-24) are going for the sweep as they take on the Minnesota Twins (25-24) Wednesday afternoon.
+This game will continue our MLB odds series with a Giants-Twins prediction and pick while we let you know how to watch, as well.

-The Giants are coming off a weekend series win against the Miami Marlins.
-They have won six of their last 10 games and their last two series.
-San Francisco is led by Thairo Estrada in batting average (.309), Michael Conforto in home runs (8) and J.D Davis in RBI (25).
-Three of the five pitchers in the Giants starting rotation have an ERA below 3.10.
-Those starters have been throwing the ball well, but the bullpen is not doing well.
-However, as a staff, the Giants have an ERA of 4.26.
+In the first two games of this series, the Giants have just 15 hits and they are batting .214.
+Michael Conforto leads the team with three hits in the two games.
+All three of those hits are for extra bases, including two home runs.
+Conforto has also driven in five of the eight runs scored by the Giants.
+San Francisco has not had anybody else hit a home run this series, but Blake Sabol does have two doubles.
+On the mound, The Giants have given up just four runs.
+Their bullpen has given up only one run in 7 1/3 innings pitched.
+In 18 innings pitched this series, the Giants have struck out 27 batters and walked only five while allowing 10 hits.

-The Twins are leading the AL Central and have won 14 of their 22 home games.
-Minnesota is coming off a series loss against the Los Angeles Angels.
-However, because they play in the AL Central, the Twins should not stress about it.
-They are the only team with a record over .500 in the division.
-As a team, the Twins are struggling at the plate.
-What Minnesota lacks in offense, they make up for in pitching.
-They have the third best ERA in the MLB.
+The Twins have 10 hits in the two games this series.
+Byron Buxton, Kyle Garlic and Michael Taylor have each hit a home run, though.
+Buxton, Carlos Correa and Donovan Solano have combined for six of the 10 hits.
+The Twins are batting a brutal .161 on the series, but they have struggled all year at the plate.
+On the mound, the Twins have 22 strikeouts to nine walks in 18 innings pitched.
+Their bullpen has been good, though.
+In eight innings pitched, Minnesota’s relievers have allowed two runs on six hits while striking out 14.

 Here are the Giants-Twins MLB odds, courtesy of FanDuel.